 Savory Scallion Pancakes are thinly rolled pancakes that are packed full of chopped scallions and delicious flavor.
 Serve them as an appetizer or side dish along with your favorite Asian dipping sauce.

-Chinese food may be my favorite cuisine to eat at a restaurant, or to takeout.
-That said, we don’t do it often because it gets expensive, and I always tend to eat more than my fair share because I can’t seem to stop myself.
+Chinese food may be my favorite cuisine to eat at a restaurant or takeout.
+That said, we don't do it often because it gets expensive, and I always tend to eat more than my fair share because I can't seem to stop myself.